Australia, July 2020

 The vibrational patterns of our energy field change as our emotions alter our thoughts which lead us into actions, reactions and inaction that, for better or worse, had perhaps not been previously considered.

 Equally, spiritual teachers and genuine leaders of faiths have, across centuries and millennia, repeated that if we, as individuals, aim to awaken to our full spiritual and human potential, we have to find a way to evolve beyond ego.

 Beyond that, it’s up to each one of us living in a ‘free’ world somewhere on the planet, to activate our free will and settle on an origin of this life force energy.

-It’s up to us to adhere to our choice of unbiased, heart-expanding version of religion or to any spiritual tradition like Sufism, Shamanism, Kundalini, Qigong – or to any relevant findings in the area of Energy Medicine, Neuroscience and the field of neuroplasticity – or to any holistic indigenous practices.
+It’s up to us to adhere to our choice of unbiased, heart-expanding version of religion, or to any spiritual tradition like Sufism, Shamanism, Kundalini, Qigong – or to any relevant findings in the area of Energy Medicine, Neuroscience and the field of neuroplasticity – or to any holistic indigenous practices.